timusus/KTagLib/README.md

 Read the tags from a file descriptor:

-`KTagLib.getMetadata(fd: Int)`
+`KTagLib.getMetadata(fileDescriptor: Int)`

-This returns a HashMap representing the tags (metadata) of the audio file located at `FileDescriptor` fd.
+This returns a HashMap representing the tags (metadata) of the audio file located at `fileDescriptor`.

 #### Retrieve Artwork ####